nereusx/tcsh-lxy/tcsh-tricks.md

 ```
 bindkey | grep quoted-insert
 ```
 This internal function allows you to type a key and print out the escape key codes.
+You ll need it to setup the keys with bindkey correctly.

+## Alt+p the most usefull key

+This completes your command by searching backwards in history.
+Lets say, you want to retype the last copy that you did; type cp and press `Alt+p`.